European Design Awards

 The European Design Awards, also known as the ED-Awards, are annual awards presented to European designers for outstanding work in the communication design field.
 The ED-Awards is a joint initiative of design magazines from across Europe and endorsed by the International Council of Design.

 The ED-Awards are judged by a panel of representatives (journalists and design critics) from fifteen European design magazines, while the winning submissions are featured in the ED-Awards Catalogue.

 Model

 The ED-Awards is different from other design awards schemes in that the jury is not made up of designers, but of design journalists and critics – people who see and judge work for a living.

-Further more, since the ED-Awards organisation is made up of design magazines, it provides an opportunity for everyone submitting work, to have it featured in a number of these media.
+Furthermore, since the ED-Awards organisation is made up of design magazines, it provides an opportunity for everyone submitting work, to have it featured in a number of these media.
 A lot of stories and articles are created through the submitted work every year.